Standaard Boekhandel gebruikt cookies en gelijkaardige technologieën om de website goed te laten werken en je een betere surfervaring te bezorgen.

 Je kan maximaal 250 producten tegelijk aan je winkelmandje toevoegen.
 Verwijdere enkele producten uit je winkelmandje, of splits je bestelling op in meerdere bestellingen.

-With the rising popularity of online music, the nature of the music industry is rapidly changing.
-Rather than buying albums, tapes, or CDs, music shoppers can purchase just one song at a time.
-It's akin to putting a coin into a diner jukebox_except the jukebox is out in cyberspace.
+With the rising popularity of online music, the nature of the music industry and the role of the Internet are rapidly changing.
+Rather than buying records, tapes, or CDs_in other words, full-length collections of music_music shoppers can, as they have in earlier decades, purchase just one song at a time.
+It's akin to putting a coin into a diner jukebox_except the jukebox is in the sky, or, more accurately, out in cyberspace.
 But has increasing copyright protection gone too far in keeping the music from the masses?
-The authors show how the online music industry will establish the model for digital distribution, cultural access, and consumer privacy.
-Digital Music Wars explores the far-reaching implications of downloading music in an in-depth and insightful way.
+Digital Music Wars explores these transformations and the far-reaching implications of downloading music in an in-depth and insightful way.
+Focusing on recent legal, corporate, and technological developments, the authors show how the online music industry will establish the model for digital distribution, cultural access, and consumer privacy.
+Music lovers and savvy online shoppers will want to read this book, as will students and researchers interested in new media and the future of online culture.